The Monroe F. Swilley, Jr. Library Student Research Award

 The winner will receive a $300 monetary prize and a commemorative plaque, and the runner-up will receive a $200 monetary prize and a certificate.
 Team awards will be divided among all members.
 Completion of a W-9 or (W-8BEN for international students without Social Security numbers) will be required to receive the prize.

-Photographs of the winners may be displayed on the University Library website.
-Award-winning research will be featured on the Library’s website and will be housed in University Research, Scholarship, and Archives (URSA).
+Photographs of the winners may be displayed on the University Libraries’ website.
+Award-winning research will be featured on the Libraries’ website and will be housed in University Research, Scholarship, and Archives (URSA).
 All application materials remain the property of Mercer University Libraries.

 The Swilley Library Student Research Award application is part of the Atlanta Research Conference application.
 Select “yes” to apply for the Swilley Research Award on the conference application.
-Applications submitted by February 25, 2022, will be given full consideration.
-Please ensure that all portions (see list below) are submitted.
+Applications submitted by February 2, 2024, will be given full consideration.

-All application packages must include a 200-700 word essay describing research strategies as well as the application of library resources to the project.
+All application packages must include a 200-700 word essay describing research strategies.
+Incomplete applications will not be considered.